StevenBerdak/ConsoleRunner/README.md

 # S-Console
-A simple to use java based console.
-Simply add it to your project.
+A simple static class to map commands that can be delivered in the console for use within a controller class.
+It is up to the developer to manage command entries.
+Commands are null checked prior to calling `Consumer.accept(flags)` to avoid unecesary NPEs.

 Start listening for user input: